atdd-bdd/GherkinExecutorForJava/other.md

 GE uses the native unit testing framework, so there are no additional tools are required.
 You  use the same reporting framework as the unit tests.

 GE does not create html tables with Red/Green.
 Many people have found that no one looks at them.
-Failure
+The assert statements in the framework will show what does not work (or at least the first row).

 # TDD versus BDD
 In TDD, the bascc cycle is Red-Green-Refactor.
 With GherkinExecutor, you can perform the same cycle.
 For business rulesan